 Bardula's work is represented by

-Galerie La Ligne, Zurich
+Galerie La Ligne, Basel

 Valmore Studio d’Arte, Vicenza-Venice